Assault charge dismissed against former Super Bowl MVP

 SPOKANE, Wash.
 (AP) - A misdemeanor assault charge against former Super Bowl MVP Mark Rypien has been dropped.

-KREM-TV reports a judge in Washington state on Friday dismissed the fourth-degree assault charge involving Rypien’s wife.
+A judge in Washington state on Friday dismissed the fourth-degree assault charge involving Rypien’s wife, KREM-TV reported .

 A report by Spokane Officer Todd Brownlee said Rypien acknowledged hitting her on June 30.